Program Overview

 Q: Should I take creatine?

 Yes, unless contraindicated by a medical condition.
 Creatine is one of the most researched supplements, safe for long-term use, and particularly beneficial for muscle and brain health as we age.
 Standard dose: 5g daily.
+Consult your doctor if you have kidney concerns.

 Q: How do I deal with old injuries that flare up?